stanfordjournalism/advanced-data-journalism/docs/tools_and_tech.md

 If you see Python `3.10.x` or `3.11.x`, you're all set.
 If you see an older Python version, check out these [install instructions](https://github.com/stanfordjournalism/padj-code/blob/main/docs/tech_setup.md#mac) or ping me to discuss options.

 If you’re on **Windows**, check out these [install instructions for Windows Subsystem for Linux](https://code.visualstudio.com/docs/remote/wsl) and/or ping me to discuss.
+You'll also need to install Python using [these instructions for Linux](https://github.com/stanfordjournalism/padj-code/blob/main/docs/tech_setup.md#linux-1).

 ## Code Editor